The cost of street food in Thailand is very inexpensive and a great way to try different dishes

 - Neon Market

 So there you have it, a guide to the cost of street food in Bangkok, Thailand.
-If you have a favourite Thai dish or know of a great street food market that you want to add, drop a comment below and I’ll update the article.
+If you have a favorite Thai dish or know of a great street food market that you want to add, drop a comment below and I’ll update the article.